pzivich/Delicatessen/docs/Optimization Advice.rst

 Before ending this section, I want to emphasize that simply increasing ``tolerance`` is not generally advised.
 While it may allow the optimization routine to succeed, it only allows the error of the optimization to be greater.
-Therefore, the optimization will stop 'further' away from the zero of the esitmating equation.
+Therefore, the optimization will stop 'further' away from the zero of the estimating equation.
 Do **not** use this approach to getting ``delicatessen`` to succeed in the optimization unless you are absolutely sure that the new ``tolerance`` is within acceptable computational error tolerance for your problem.
 The default tolerance is ``1e-9``.